sam247/disclosurely/LLMREADME.md

    - Edge Functions check salt on startup
    - Audit table: `encryption_salt_audit` tracks changes
    - See `ENCRYPTION_SALT_BACKUP.md` and `DISASTER_RECOVERY.md` for details
+7. **⚠️ CRITICAL: NO HARDCODED SECRETS**:
+   - **NEVER** hardcode API keys, tokens, or secrets in code
+   - Always use environment variables
+   - If env var is missing, fail fast with clear error (don't use fallback values)
+   - See `SECURITY_MITIGATION_PLAN.md` for details
+   - Use `scripts/check-secrets.sh` before deploying (if created)

 ### Performance
 1. **N+1 Queries**: Previously fixed (batch operations for notifications)